hellomitchellh/hellomitchellh/README.md

 <h1 align="center">Hi!
 I'm Mitchell!
 I'm a Full-Stack Software Engineer.</h1>
-I'm a Los Angeles based software engineer proficient in both Frontend development and Backend development.
+I'm a Los Angeles based software engineer proficient in both front-end development and back-end development.
 I have extensive knowledge in <strong> HTML, CSS, Javascript, MongoDB, and React. </strong> As a software engineer, I build responsive websites that suit the wants and needs of my clients and am eager to solve problems through innovative solutions and collaboration.

 </br>